Erin C. Conaton

-Biography
+Education

 Conaton was born in Hackensack, New Jersey and grew up in Rutherford, New Jersey.
 After graduating from Immaculate Heart Academy in the Township of Washington, Bergen County, New Jersey, Conaton was educated at Georgetown University, receiving a B.S. in foreign service in 1992.

+Career

 She spent 1992-93 as a financial analyst at Salomon Brothers in New York City, and then as a director of client services at Yield Enhancement Strategists, Inc. She then became a graduate student at Fletcher School of Law and Diplomacy at Tufts University, serving as a graduate fellow at the United States National Security Council in 1994, and received her Master of Arts in Law and Diplomacy (MALD) from the Fletcher School in 1995.
 She spent 1995 as an associate at the Overseas Private Investment Corporation.
 From 1996 to 1997, she completed an International Security Studies Fellowship at Tufts University, and then completed a graduate fellowship at the Central Intelligence Agency in 1998.

 Conaton worked as research staff director and research associate for the US Commission on National Security/21st Century from 1998 to 2001.
 From 2001 to 2005, she was a member of the professional staff of the United States House Committee on Armed Services.
 In 2005, she became the Armed Service Committee's Minority Staff Director, holding that position until 2007, when she became the full committee's staff director.
 In this position, Conaton served as primary adviser on defense matters to the Chairman and 61 other Members; directed overall operations, and strategic planning; and led the substantive agenda of the committee, to include drafting and overseeing the National Defense Authorization Act.